anthedung/holayogabitnami/wp-content/plugins/addons-for-elementor/readme.txt

 5. The Addons for Elementor plugin documentation.

 == Changelog ==

+= 1.5.4 =
+* Fixed – Livemesh Grid columns can break in certain resolutions in FireFox.
+* Fixed - The piechart value is not being rounded.
+* Fixed - The post grid and posts carousel date format not reflecting the user preference specified in Settings page.

+= 1.5.3 =
+* Fixed - Next Previous buttons of carousels would not show up in certain installations due to conflicts with base slick carousel styles

+= 1.5.2 =
+* Fixed – Categories or taxonomy terms repeat when specific taxonomy terms/categories are chosen in query window

+= 1.5.1 =
+* Fixed – Some themes have trouble rendering grid columns
+* Fixed - Comma shows up in category list for the image hover in grid

 = 1.5 =
 * Upgrade – Simpler grid system based on NEAT 2.1 version